kam535/media-host-template/instructions.md

 3. Set the branch for your site to "main /root".
 4. Press Save.
 5. Wait a couple of minutes for your site to populate.
-6. Go to https:/github.io/YOUR USERNAME/NAME OF YOUR REPO/FOLDER NAME/FILE NAME.
-This is the media URL.
+6. Type https:/github.io/YOUR USERNAME/NAME OF YOUR REPO/FOLDER NAME/FILE NAME into the search bar.
+This is the URL for your piece of media.